davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

       input_image[i] = &data[i * width];
    }
    ```
-   That will remap the 1D array `data` into the 2D `input_image` (a global).
+   This code will map the 1D array `data` onto the 2D array `input_image` (a global).
 Now you can access the pixel at position `[i,j]` using `input_image[i][j]`.
+This should simplify writing the convolution algorithm.

 7. **Output Image**: You can't make changes to the pixel values directly to `input_image[..][..]` because it would screw up the gradient calculations for  pixels downstream.
-Therefore, you should `malloc()` an 2D array of `height` rows and `width` columns that store `unsigned chars`, and assign it to the global, `unsigned char **output_image`.
+Therefore, you should `malloc()` another 2D array of `height` rows and `width` columns that store `unsigned chars`, and assign it to the global, `output_image`.

-   The `**` syntax may at first seem confusing.
+   The `**` syntax of `unsigned char **output_image**` may at first seem confusing.
 However, recall that an array is just a pointer.
-So, an array of pointers can be interpreted to be a pointer to pointers.
-(If you ever needed a 3 dimensional array, then you would use `***`, and so on.)
+So, a 2D array, which is an array of arrays, can be interpreted to be a pointer to pointers.
+(If you ever needed to malloc a 3 dimensional array, then you would use `***`, and so on.)

       ```c
-      // malloc a size 'height' array of pointers output_image = (unsigned char**) malloc(sizeof(unsigned char*) * height);
+      // malloc a size 'height' array of pointers (these are the rows) output_image = (unsigned char**) malloc(sizeof(unsigned char*) * height);

-      // iterate through each row and malloc a size 'width' array for (int i = 0; i < height; i++) {
+      // iterate through each row and malloc an array of size 'width' for (int i = 0; i < height; i++) {
          output_image[i] = (unsigned char*) malloc(sizeof(int) * width);
       }
       // Now we have a 2D array, accessible via output_image[x][y]!!
       ```

-8. **Parallelized Convolution:** It is highly recommended that you write the Sobel convolution algorithm serially before trying to parallelize it.
-Test the serial function on the images to ensure that it works, and that you understand the convolution algorithm.
-When you're ready, your `main()` function must split the convolution work evenly among the specified number of threads.
+8. **Parallelized Convolution:** It is highly recommended that you write the Sobel convolution algorithm without parallelizing it first.
+Test this "serial" function on the provided images to ensure that it works, and that you understand the convolution algorithm.

+      - When you're ready, your `main()` function must split the convolution work evenly among the specified number of threads.
 The most straightforward way is to have each thread be responsible for processing a fraction of the rows in the image.

-      - Because all globals and any memory allocated on the heap are shared across threads, you do not need to explicitly transfer the 2D arrays to each thread!
-Nice!
+      - Because all globals and any memory allocated on the heap are shared across threads, you do not need to explicitly transfer the 2D arrays, or their dimensions, to each thread!

       - The only things that each thread requires (as an input argument to the thread function) are its "range of work."
 As I showed in class, this is usually done through allocating a `struct` and putting information inside that `struct` before passing it to each corresponding thread.
-For instance, if I want each thread to compute a set of rows in the image, I would prepare a `struct` that has each thread's assigned `starting` row, and `ending` row.
+If I want each thread to compute a set of rows in the image, I would prepare a `struct` that has each thread's assigned `starting` row and `ending` row.

       - If you forget how to do this, refer to the examples I gave in class: [Parallel Sum](https://github.com/davidtchiu/cs475-parSum) and [Parallel Sort](https://github.com/davidtchiu/cs475-parInsertionSort).